akka/akka/akka-docs/rst/java/lambda-persistence.rst

 The journal plugin instance is an actor so the methods corresponding to requests from persistent actors are executed sequentially.
 It may delegate to asynchronous libraries, spawn futures, or delegate to other actors to achive parallelism.

-The journal plugin class must have a constructor without parameters or constructor with one ``com.typesafe.config.Config`` parameter.
+The journal plugin class must have a constructor without parameters or a constructor with one ``com.typesafe.config.Config`` parameter.
 The plugin section of the actor system's config will be passed in the config constructor parameter.

 Don't run journal tasks/futures on the system default dispatcher, since that might starve other tasks.

 Snapshot store plugin API
 -------------------------